Welburn Hall College

 Developing a healthy lifestyle

-Students will develop their understanding of the working environment through a range of work experience opportunities.
+Students will develop their understanding of the working environment through a range of work experience opportunities, take part in enterprise activities and run the school tuck shop.

-All students be supported throughout by an Independent Careers Education and Guidance and gain an award in Employability through ASDAN.
+All students be supported throughout by an Independent Careers Education and Guidance Advisor.

-Online safety is given priority with students taught how to keep themselves safe whilst using the internet and social media.
-College students complete the Digital Safety Ambassadors and mentor younger students.
+Online safety is given priority with students being taught how to keep themselves safe whilst using the internet and social media.